Cassano delle Murge: Cinema

-Cassano delle Murge has been transformed into a film set on several occasion.
+Cassano delle Murge has been transformed into a film set on several occasions.

-Between 1930 and 1931, the milanese director Mauri made one of the last silent movies of the Italian cinema, but one of the first silent movies turned in Apulia.
-Idillio infranto – Film folkloristico pugliese, this title had the female Mantovani protagonist Mantovani and a cast amateur actors, with Michele Silecchia and Filippo Ilbello.
-Shootings were carried out by the photographer Perugini and some scenes were filmed in the countryside of the Murgia, near Cassano delle Murge.
+Between 1930 and 1931, the Milanese director Mauri made one of the last silent movies of the Italian cinema, but one of the first silent movies made in Apulia.
+Idillio infranto – Film folkloristico pugliese, this title had the female Mantovani protagonist Mantovani and a cast of amateur actors, with Michele Silecchia and Filippo Ilbello.
+Shootings were carried out by the photographer Perugini, and some scenes were filmed in the countryside of the Murgia, near Cassano delle Murge.
 The movie, in black and white, lasts 53 minutes.

 Another movie is Three brothers (1981), a film by Francesco Rosi with Michele Placido, Philippe Noiret, Vittorio Mezzogiorno, Charles Vanel.

 In 2004 the Apulian director Sergio Rubini filmed Love Returns, with Margherita Buy and Mariangela Melato.

 Art

-In 2016 the Apulia Land art Festival was held by Massimo Nardi.
-Over 20 countries in the world, took part, almost 100 artists asked to take part, and 11 of them were invited for the final competition.
-Embassies of every culture, the artists of the recent edition of ALAF were characterized by extremely different, heterogeneous and, at the same time, complementary curricula.
-Harvard, Cambridge, University College of London, IED, Academy of Bulgaria and many others, are the institutions represented, making a urbi et orbi of art in the silvanico Bosco di Mesola, which, as expected by the festival's statements, becomes, for a week, one of the protagonists of the Italian contemporary art scenes.
+In 2016, the Apulia Land art Festival was held by Massimo Nardi.
+Over 20 countries in the world took part, almost 100 artists were asked to take part, and 11 of them were invited to the final competition.
+Embassies of every culture, the artists of the recent edition of ALAF were characterised by extremely different, heterogeneous and, at the same time, complementary curricula.
+Harvard, Cambridge, University College of London, IED, Academy of Bulgaria and many others are the institutions represented, making an urbi et orbi of art in the silvanico Bosco di Mesola, which, as expected by the festival's statements, becomes, for a week, one of the protagonists of the Italian contemporary art scenes.